astropy/astropy-APEs/APE8.rst

 developed to the point that we should have a code of conduct specific to the Astropy project (and other projects of similar mind).
 This APE provides the text of just such a code of conduct, which will be adopted by the project to provide guidance to the community.
+The code of conduct will be licensed using the Creative Commons Attribution license, allowing other projects to use this code or adapt it to their needs.

 Detailed description